What to Eat in Strasbourg, France

 We were ultimately presented with a super thin rectangle of dough, topped with (in its most classic version) soft cheese, lardons, and onions, which were set ablaze.
 As soon as the fire was out, each slice was rolled up and popped into our mouths just as quickly as possible.
 Five variations of tarte flambée later, we called it a night.
 But only when we could no longer force a single morsel more into our stomachs.

-Coucroute Garnie (garnished sauerkraut) might be the most classic Alsatian dish of them all.
+Coucroute Garnie (garnished sauerkraut) might be the most classic Alsatian food of them all.
 Traditionally made in wintertime because of the ultra long cooking time in the oven, it’s sauerkraut topped with a veritable smorgasbord of fresh, smoked, and salted pork.

-We were lucky enough to dine on a home-cooked version, which was undoubtedly better than any restaurant version, but good choucroute garnie can be found almost anywhere in Alsace.
+We were lucky enough to dine on a home-cooked version, which was undoubtedly better than any Strasbourg restaurant version, but good choucroute garnie can be found almost anywhere in Alsace.
 Check out this post for suggestions.

 ALL THE BAKED GOODS